Liam Armstrong

 Frontline is England's largest social work charity, working to create social change for children who do not have a safe or stable home.
 Helping to keep children free from harm and supporting them to achieve their full potential is at the heart of everything the charity does.

-First of all, congratulations on this incredible achievement Liam!
+First of all, congratulations on this incredible achievement, Liam!
 How did your trip to Parliament come about?

 Thank you.
 I’ve worked for Frontline since the beginning of my second year at university.
-Chris Barlow from the Management School forwarded a general link to the cohort, regarding a brand ambassador post, and his description of the charity and its values just resonated with my story, and aspiring line of work so I applied.
+Chris Barlow from the Management School forwarded a general link to the cohort, regarding a brand ambassador post, and his description of the charity and its values just resonated with my story, and my aspiring line of work, so I applied.

-In September my manager Madeleine, thought I would be perfect for a role in writing and presenting a speech at the House of Lords.
+In September, my manager, Madeleine, thought I would be perfect for a role in writing and presenting a speech at the House of Lords.

 The speech explained Frontline, the innovative work that we do and why it is so important to share the experience of somebody who has been through the care system, dealt with social services throughout their life, and explain what is unique about Frontline.

-I was surprised at how well it went, it felt natural to me, and I’m so grateful to my director Jackie for having so much faith in me for such an important event.
+I was surprised at how well it went; it felt natural to me, and I’m so grateful to my director, Jackie, for having so much faith in me for such an important event.

 What were the key points that you shared as part of your speech?

 My speech was based on a care experienced/leaver narrative with a message of continuing to pay it forward.
-My story evidence my struggles with social services, the perception and narratives of a person who thought the barriers faced by society would block them from achieving, academically and in life.
+My story evidences my struggles with social services, the perception and narratives of a person who thought the barriers faced by society would block them from achieving, academically and in life.

 The fact that I was where I was standing (giving a speech in Parliament), representing a cause so close to my heart, that I had always dreamed of being an exponent of, also felt like a success story.